-- All learning will be delayed 2 hours whether a student is in-person or remote learning.
+- All learning will be delayed 2 hours for both in-person and remote learning.

 - There will be no AM preschool.

 - There will be no Cascadia Tech a.m. bus service.
-If Evergreen School District is operating on time, Cascadia Tech will be on time as well.
+NOTE: If Evergreen School District is operating on time, Cascadia Tech will also be on time.

-- Can we ensure that buses are able to navigate the streets safely?
+- Can we ensure that buses can navigate the streets safely?